 Alternatives for posting grades:

 We would like to draw your attention to alternatives for posting students’ grades.
-The grade book in myCourses can be used to communicate grades on assignments and examinations and for the course in a timely manner.
-In addition, when final grades are uploaded into Minerva (Banner), they become visible to students online through Minerva.
+The grade book in myCourses may be used to communicate grades on assignments, examinations, and courses in a timely manner.
+Note that when final grades are uploaded into Minerva (Banner), they become visible to individual students online through Minerva.

-If you have any questions or concerns, please contact Enrolment Services or send an e-mail to sis-security [at] mcgill [dot] ca.
+If you have any questions or concerns, please contact Enrolment Services or send an e-mail to sis-security [at] mcgill.ca.

 University Registrar and Executive Director